awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_M_R_L50
 S:Dear Patrick,
  :
- :I realize that this letter I am sending may subject you to some trouble.
+ :I realise that this letter I am sending may subject you to some trouble.
  :I am writing tonight without waiting to go through various reports on our :present program.
 If I had thought that you would be willing to give me an :extra day, perhaps I would have come myself.